Rutgers Public Safety Building

 Tina Marie Gajda-Crawford, MA, NCC, joined the Office of Child Welfare Workforce Advancement in June 2017.
 Her responsibilities include project reporting, instrument revision/development, and ongoing CQI for Grow NJ Kids Training Services and the New Jersey Child Welfare Training Partnership.
 Tina came to IFF with 7 years of experience as a Program Coordinator at Rutgers/UMDNJ with her focus on data tracking, data analysis, and reporting.
 Prior to IFF, Tina held a position at the School of Social Work, coordinating a Division of Mental Health and Addiction Services and Department of Human Services funded study.
 She also has experience in direct practice working with children and as a therapist in outpatient.
 She earned her Bachelor degree in Psychology from Rutgers and Masters in Counseling from Kean University.

-Kathy Gilbert joined the New Jersey Child Support Institute in August 2016 and brings a diverse set of skills from her experience working in the finance, education, and entertainment fields.
-Kathy supports management and staff in their administrative needs including the preparation of training materials, purchasing requests, and site maintenance.
+Kathy Gilbert joined the Institute for Families in August 2016 and brings a diverse set of skills from her experience working in the finance, education, and entertainment fields.
+Kathy coordinates and assists with financial and administrative operations for pre- and post-award accounts.
 Kathy has an undergraduate degree in Labor Relations from SUNY Potsdam and an MBA from Monmouth University.

 Yolanda joined NJCSI in September 2007.
 She began her work in the child support field as a Probation Officer with Middlesex County in 1999.
 In 2004, after receiving her master’s degree from Seton Hall University, she was promoted to Team Leader in Union County's Family Division in the Case Reception/Intake Team within the Non-Dissolution Unit.
 Over the past seven years, Yolanda has presented workshop sessions annually at the New Jersey Child Support Conference.
 She has also presented Child Support Guidelines twice at the New Jersey Association of Professional Mediators (NJAPM) Conference, and has presented at the National Network for Social Work Management (NNSWM) Conference in 2013 and the National Staff Development and Training Association (NSDTA) Conference in 2014.